 blame others, or circumstances, or if I dismiss my emotions as

-a wound inside me.
-Then I miss out on the opportunity of being
+have a wound inside me.
+Then I miss out on the opportunity of

 Leave No Negative Emotion

-information.
-The walk of constantly listening to your negative
+important information.
+The walk of constantly listening to your

-emotions should not be limited to "nuclear blasts."
-In fact, the
+negative emotions should not be limited to "nuclear blasts."
+In

-majority of negative emotions that you feel will be fairly mild.
+fact, the majority of negative emotions that you feel will be fairly

-top off the toothpaste tube, but you may not be so angry as to
+the top off the toothpaste tube, but you may not be so angry as